swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 ## `@_spi(spiName)`

 Marks a declaration as SPI (System Programming Interface), instead of API.
 Modules exposing SPI and using library evolution generate an additional `.private.swiftinterface` file (with `-emit-private-module-interface-path`) in addition to the usual `.swiftinterface` file.
+This private interface exposes both API and SPI.

 Clients can access SPI by marking the import as `@_spi(spiName) import Module`.
-This makes it easy to find out which clients are using certain SPIs by doing a textual search.
+This design makes it easy to find out which clients are using certain SPIs by doing a textual search.

 ## `@_staticInitializeObjCMetadata`